Nonlinear enthalpy transformation for transient convective phase change in Smoothed Particle Hydrodynamics (SPH): Governing Equations

-In equation \ref{eq:H_30}, the values for $H_i$ and $D\rho_i/Dt$ are known for each particle.
-The Laplacians for $\Gamma H$ and $S$ must be discretized and calculated in SPH form.
-Following classic SPH formulations, these Laplacians can be broken into two steps in the form of
+where the values for $H_i$ and $D\rho_i/Dt$ are known for each particle $i$.
+The Laplacians of $\Gamma H$ and $S$ must be discretized and calculated in SPH form.
+Following classic SPH formulations, these Laplacians can be expressed as